Afshan Anjum: Personal life

 Anjum was born in New Delhi.
 Her father worked at Avery India Ltd. She has two older brothers, one of them a scientist at the International Centre for Genetic Engineering and Biotechnology and another runs a business of his own.
 She is married to Danish Aziz, who works for UNICEF in development.
-She currently lives in Srinagar.
+She currently lives in Srinagar, Jammu and Kashmir.

 Career

 Anjum has a bachelor's degree in journalism from Delhi University and was selected for the British Chevening Scholarships for Young Journalists of India in broadcast journalism with the Thomson Foundation at Cardiff University, Wales, United Kingdom in 2006.
 She started her career as a reporter with Aaj Tak and went on to join NDTV in 2003.
 Since then, she has worked her way up from being a reporter to senior news editor for sports.

 She gained popularity with her show Kissa Cricket Ka with former Indian Cricketer Navjyot Singh Siddhu.

-One of the prominent names in Hindi language sports journalism in India, Anjun has covered some very exciting events in the sporting history of India, including India's historic Tour of Pakistan in 2004 and the iconic ICC World Cup Cricket tournaments in 2007, 2011, and 2015.
+Anjum is recognized as a notable figure in Hindi language sports journalism in India.
+Throughout her career, she has reported on significant events in India's sporting history, such as the historic Tour of Pakistan in 2004 and the iconic ICC World Cup Cricket tournaments in 2007, 2011, and 2015.